ibm-ai-apps-maximo/kafka-state-store-poc/README.md

 # Monitoring & Kafka Administration

 ## Viewing logs
 All process will write log messages to target/logs/poc.log.
-The messages are interweaved and the log provides a single view into the state of the system.
+The messages from processes on the same machine are interweaved and the log provides a single view into the state of the system on a single machine.
 Messages are also sent to the consoles of each process.
 The log4j2.xml file at src/main/resources controls the behavior of the loggers.

 The format of each message in poc.log starts with a timestamp and then the process id.
 For example: